- The Deal

 - All Fives Software and Online Games

 The game uses a double six domino set.
-The game can be played by two to four players, but it is best as a four handed partnership game.
+It can be played by two to four players, but is best as a four handed partnership game.
 A cribbage board is useful for scoring, since scores are totaled as they are made and not at the end of the hand.
+If no cribbage board is available, the score can be kept on paper.

 The size of the hand varies with the number of players: